Search

 Not just a statistic.
 An Oklahoma migrant mother in a California camp, 1937.

 Some of these explanations are patently ridiculous (suitcases full of gold?), some are exaggerated (those “new regulations” include such radical steps as the 40-hour work week) and others obviously represent strident political opinions of the present projected onto the past.
 What can’t be argued is that spending did, in fact, drop as President Franklin Roosevelt swung toward the notion of balancing the federal budget.
 Defense spending dropped for 1937, from $2.7 billion to $2.2 billion (this was still more than the $1.9 billion for 1935 or $1.1 billion for 1934).
 It would drop again in 1938 to $1.7 billion.
-And by cutting spending shortly before a war he and many others believed inevitable, Roosevelt satisfied the deficit hawks at the price of long-lead-time items like heavy warships that could not be constructed quickly
+And by cutting spending shortly before a war he and many others believed inevitable, Roosevelt appeased the deficit hawks at the price of long-lead-time items like heavy warships that could not be constructed quickly

 Had Roosevelt maintained the equivalent of stimulus spending, a number of warships probably would have been laid down in 1937 and 1938 rather than 1939 through 1941.
 Roosevelt presented the aircraft carriers Enterprise and Yorktown to Congress in 1934 as much as job-creation projects as military assets; the cutback in federal spending in 1937 not only deprived shipyard workers of their jobs, it also meant that the Two Ocean Navy would have to wait a few more crucial years.